t04s23/pythonanywhere/README.md

 Now we have the migration done and the table is created in our database, and we can load our data into the database.
 We do this using Django's admin commands, which provide access to the models, and thus the database for us.
 See more here: https://docs.djangoproject.com/en/3.1/howto/custom-management-commands/

-Under the 'cities' app create a folder 'management' and inside that create another one named 'commands'.
+Step 9) Under the 'cities' app create a folder 'management' and inside that create another one named 'commands'.
 Then create a file parse_cities.py in that folder.
 We use the openpyxl library to parse the excel spreadsheet, so you need to install that with the command:

         pip install openpyxl

-With that in place we can now use the city model to help us import the spreadsheet data.
+Step 10) With that in place we can now use the city model to help us import the spreadsheet data.
 There are a few interesting points to note here:
 a) we drop the table objects, so that we can run this repeatedly, and not duplicate entries.
 b) we use paths, and relative ones, so that we don't need to know where this application sits on the file system, but will always work.
 c) as the openpyxl library goes cell by cell, we need to iterate over each cell in a row and check its column name to know which cell we're parsing so that we can assign it the correct variable name in order to create a new 'city' to save in the database.